-Al attended kindergarten one year early and skipped the second grade, and his scholastic promotion was not popular with his older classmates.
-"I got my fair share of verbal abuse, but I learned to run pretty fast so I didn't get beat up a lot," Yankovic said.
-He said that when he wasn't running away, his recess time was often spent pretending to be Mr. Terrific, a TV character that took a power pill to make him a superhero.
-Yankovic would graduate Lynwood High School at the age of 16 as valedictorian.
+Al attended kindergarten one year early and skipped the second grade.
+His scholastic promotion was not popular with his older classmates and he was bullied as a kid.
+According to the now-legend, when he wasn't running away, his recess time was often spent pretending to be Mr. Terrific, a TV character who took a power pill to become a superhero.
+Yankovic would graduate from Lynwood High School at the age of 16 as valedictorian.

 Yankovic was referred to by his full first name "Alfred" throughout childhood.
-It wasn't until he attended California Polytechnic State University looking for a degree in architecture that "Weird" became attached to Al Yankovic permanently.
-Al got a gig with the campus radio station playing records on Wednesdays from midnight to 3 a.m. and needed a DJ name, christening himself "Weird Al." It would take Yankovic time to sneak in any "weird" music that was not considered a part of the college station's format (New Wave music), but the moniker was his tribute to the comedy and novelty song playing radio broadcaster Dr. Demento (Barry Hansen), who gave Yankovic's earliest compositions some airplay.
+It wasn't until he attended California Polytechnic State University looking for a degree in architecture that "Weird" became attached to his moniker permanently.
+Al got a gig with the campus radio station playing records on Wednesdays from midnight to 3 a.m. and needed a DJ name, christening himself "Weird Al." It would take Yankovic time to sneak in any off-kilter tunes that weren't part of the college station's New Wave music format, but the nickname was his tribute to the comedy radio broadcaster Dr. Demento (Barry Hansen), who gave Yankovic's earliest compositions some airplay.

 In 1979, while he was still in college, Yankovic recorded his parody of The Knack's "My Sharona" in the acoustic-tiled bathroom across the hall from the college radio station, finding a microphone cord long enough to reach back to KCPR-FM's tape deck to make it possible.
-The song got a huge positive response on Dr. Demento's show, but "My Bologna" was the song that turned Yankovic's hobby into a career thanks to a backstage meeting with The Knack after a campus concert.
+The song got a hugely positive response on Dr. Demento's show, and "My Bologna" was the song that turned Yankovic's hobby into a career thanks to a backstage meeting with The Knack after a campus concert.
 Fortuitously, Rupert Perry, the VP of Capitol Records, was also present when Knack lead singer Doug Feiger professed to liking Al's parody.
 Yankovic remembered Feiger turning to Perry and saying, "'You guys oughta put this song out on Capitol Records."
 Perry agreed, and Al soon signed a six-month contract.